VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 ### Dependent libraries and tools

-Before running MiniGUI, you need to install the dependent libraries required by MiniGUI.
+Before building MiniGUI, you need to install the dependent libraries required by MiniGUI first.
 MiniGUI mainly uses LibFreeType, LibPNG, LibJPEG, LibZ and other third-party dependent libraries.

-These dependent library source code packages basically use the GNU Automake/Autoconf script to organize projects and compile and install these libraries by specifying specific environment variables and certain options when running `./configure` commands.
-We can also check the acceptable switch parameters for each configure script by running the `./configure --help` command in these dependent source files.
+These dependent library source code packages basically use the GNU Automake/Autoconf script to organize projects and compile/install these libraries by specifying specific environment variables and certain options when running `./configure` commands.
+We can also check the acceptable options for each configuration script by running the `./configure --help` command in the source tree.

-Currently, these dependencies are basically standard configurations of Linux distributions (such as Ubuntu, RedHat, etc.).
-However, if you want to find these libraries while compiling MiniGUI, you need to install these SDKs.
-For example, on Ubuntu Linux, FreeType 2, LibPNG, LibJPEG development kits can be installed by executing the following
+Currently, these dependencies have standard software packages on Linux distributions (such as Ubuntu, or RedHat).
+Therefore, if you want to develop MiniGUI apps on a Linux PC box, you can directly install the software packages.
+For example, on Ubuntu Linux 16.04, the development packages for FreeType, LibPNG, LibJPEG can be installed by executing the following command:
-command:

-This section is given below in the source code package based on the compiler, install these dependent libraries steps, for reference only.

     $ sudo apt-get install libfreetype6-dev libpng12-dev libjpeg-dev

+This section describe the basic commands to compile the dependent libraries based on the source code.

 #### LibFreeType

-The FreeType Library is an open source, high quality, and portable font engine that provides a unified interface for accessing a variety of font format files including TrueType, OpenType, Type1, CID, CFF, Windows FON / FNT, X11 PCF, etc. .
-MiniGUI uses the FreeType library to render TrueType fonts.
-Historically, FreeType has two major versions, one is FreeType 1, such as FreeType v1.3.1; the other is FreeType 2, such as FreeType v2.5.2.
-As mentioned above, MiniGUI can choose to use TrueType font with FreeType 1 or FreeType 2.
-Currently, FreeType 1 development has been stagnant, while FreeType 2 is the mainstream.
-Therefore, FreeType 2 should be given priority to support TrueType fonts if there is no special case.
+The FreeType Library is an open source, high quality, and portable font engine that provides a unified interface for accessing a variety of font format files including TrueType, OpenType, Type1, CID, CFF, Windows FON/FNT, X11 PCF, etc. MiniGUI mainly uses the FreeType library to render TrueType, OpenType, and Type 1 fonts.

+Historically, FreeType has two major versions, one is FreeType 1, such as FreeType v1.3.1; the other is FreeType 2, such as FreeType v2.6.2.
+Currently, FreeType 1 is deprecated, so MiniGUI provides support for FreeType 2 only.

-Download the source code package of FreeType 2 from the official website of MiniGUI or the FreeType official website and unzip it into the source directory, then run the following command:
+Download the source code package of FreeType 2 from the official website of MiniGUI or the FreeType official website and unzip it into the source directory, then run the following commands:

     $ ./configure --prefix=/usr/local
     $ make
     $ sudo make install

-The FreeType 2 library and header files will be installed in /usr/local directory.
+The FreeType 2 library and header files will be installed in `/usr/local` directory.

 #### LibJPEG, LibPNG, and LibZ

+To support various image formats, MiniGUI uses LibJPEG for JPEG images, LibPNG for PNG images.
+The support for Windows BMP and GIF is self-contained, it does not need a third-party library.

-The library on which MiniGUI runs depends on libjpeg for JPEG images, libpng for PNG images, and more.
-Like the FreeType library, these libraries are included in common Linux distributions.
+Like the FreeType library, these libraries are also included in common Linux distributions.

-First install the LibZ library.
-The LibZ library provides the compression and decompression function of the Z algorithm, while the PNG image format uses the same compression algorithm, so before installing and installing LibPNG, first install the LibZ library.
-Download and unzip LibZ library source code package, and then enter the source root directory, execute the following command:
+To support PNG images, we first install the LibZ library.
+The LibZ library provides the compression and decompression function of the Z algorithm, while the PNG image format uses the algorithm.

+Download and unzip LibZ library source code package, enter into the top directory of the source tree, and execute the following commands:

     $ ./configure --prefix=/usr/local
     $ make
     $ sudo make install

-The LibZ library and header files will be installed in /usr/local directory.
+The LibZ library and the header files will be installed in `/usr/local` directory.

-Download LibPng library source code, untied into the root directory of the source code, execute the following command:
+Download and extract the LibPNG library source code, enter into the top directory of the source tree, and execute the following commands:

     $ ./configure --prefix=/usr/local
     $ make
     $ sudo make install

-Download LibJPEG library source code, untied into the root directory of the source code, execute the following command:
+Download and extract the LibJPEG library source code, enter into the top directory of the source tree, execute the following commands:

     $ ./configure --prefix=/usr/local --enable-shared
     $ make
     $ sudo make install

-The installation process may be prompted to create certain files, then you need to see the directory you want to install there is no corresponding directory, if you do not have to create your own.
-This JPEG library header files, dynamic libraries and static libraries will be installed to the /usr/local directory.
+The header files, the dynamic libraries and the static libraries will be installed to the `/usr/local` directory.

 #### gvfb

+`gvfb` is a virtual frame buffer graphics.
+The developer use `gvfb` on a PC box as the display device of MiniGUI.
+In this way, we can easily develop MiniGUI app on a Linux PC box.

-The default virtual frame buffer graphics engine in MiniGUI 3.0 is pc\_xvfb.
-The graphics engine defines a virtual frame buffer program (XVFB) specification that does not depend on a specific implementation.
+The default virtual frame buffer graphics engine in MiniGUI 3.0 or later is `pc_xvfb`.
+The graphics engine defines a virtual frame buffer (XVFB) specification that does not depend on a specific implementation.
-Under this specification, we can use the gvfb program on Linux Use Gtk+ development), or use the qvfb2 program (developed using Qt) to display the output of MiniGUI and its application in the window of gvfb or qvfb.
+Under this specification, we can use the gvfb program on Linux (based-on Gtk+ 2), or use the `qvfb2` program (based on Qt) to display the output of MiniGUI and its apps in the window of gvfb or qvfb2.

-gvfb is a virtual framebuffer program that is compatible with MiniGUI 3.0 XVFB specification and was developed using Gtk+ 2.0.
-To compile and install gvfb, to ensure that the system has been installed Gtk+ 2.0 development kits.
-Under Ubuntu Linux, use the following command to install the appropriate development kit:
+To compile and install `gvfb`, make sure that you have installed Gtk+ 2.0 development packages.
+Under Ubuntu Linux, use the following command to install the appropriate development packages:

     $ sudo apt-get install libgtk2.0-dev

-Then enter the gvfb source code directory, run the following command:
+Then enter the top directory of `gvfb` source tree, run the following commands:

     $ ./configure --prefix=/usr/local
     $ make
     $ sudo make install

 ### Building In the GNU Environment

-If you configure MiniGUI with configure script in GNU development environment, you can compile and install MiniGUI with `make` command.

 After MiniGUI is configured successfully, you execute `make` command at the top directory of MiniGUI source tree to build MiniGUI: